orizens/orizens.com/src/pages/blog/2016-01-22-migrating-a-component-to-angular-2-from-angular-1-x-es2015.md

 };
 ```

-I'm not actually using the &#8220;selector" property, but rather using it when defining the directive.
+I'm not actually using the "selector" property, but rather using it when defining the directive.

 In echoes2, this definition is shorter: